extreme-business/lingo/README.md

   - resulting generated files are in the `protogen` folder.
   - check changes with the [buf](https://buf.build/) linter: `scripts/proto-lint.sh`.
 - run `scripts/certs.sh` (this is not part of the setup, because you may choose to add the cert to you computer so you can use swagger-ui).
-    - trust self signed for [mac](https://tosbourn.com/getting-os-x-to-trust-self-signed-ssl-certificates/)
+    - trust self signed certificates for [mac](https://tosbourn.com/getting-os-x-to-trust-self-signed-ssl-certificates/)

 # Run
 - after setup, run `docker-compose up`